TONSIL STONES: CAUSES, SYMPTOMS, AND TREATMENT

 If you find yourself with any of the above symptoms, see your healthcare provider right away for proper diagnosis and treatment.

-Tonsil Stone Removal and Treatments
+Tonsil Stone Treatment and Removal

 Tonsil stones are usually harmless and go away on their own, however, when symptoms are more severe, a course of treatment may be required.